anuragkar09/anuragkar09.github.io/_pages/about.md

 News
 ------
 * _[Apr'22]_ Received DAC Young Fellow '22 award.
 Comes with a travel grant + DAC conference registration worth $1000.
 Invited to attend IEEE Design Automation Conference and present a poster about my research.
+[Georgia Tech News](https://www.ece.gatech.edu/news/659659/georgia-tech-faculty-and-students-win-awards-present-research-design-automation)
 * _[Feb'22]_ Accepted to the PhD program at Georgia Tech.
 Will be continuing on as a MS/PhD student.
 * _[Jan'22]_ Will be joining Qualcomm as an intern during Summer '22.
 Also received an offer from Apple.
 * _[Nov'21]_ Serving on the [Artifact Evaluation Committee](https://hpca-conf.org/022/artifact-evaluation/) for HPCA 2022